 I am a neuroscientist & statistician and use machine learning and data analytics to link cell types, circuits and computations in the healthy and diseased visual system with a particular focus on the retina.
-I work in the lab of Matthias Bethge at the University of Tübingen, collaborating closely with Thomas Euler at the University of Tübingen and Andreas Tolias at Baylor College of Medicine.
+I work in the labs of Matthias Bethge and Thomas Euler at the University of Tübingen and collaborate closely with Andreas Tolias at Baylor College of Medicine.
 See my Research page for my current projects and interests.